MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/AssistEdit-Property.md

 ## Remarks
  You can add C/AL code in the [OnAssistEdit Trigger](OnAssistEdit-Trigger.md) to change the default assist-edit behavior.

+> [!NOTE]
- In the [!INCLUDE[nav_web](includes/nav_web_md.md)], the AssistEdit button does not appear on the field when the page is in the view mode or if the field has the data type of Option.
+> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], the AssistEdit button does not appear on the field when the page is in the view mode or if the field has the data type of Option.
+Instead, the field appears as a hyperlink.

 ## See Also
  [Lookup Property](Lookup-Property.md)